Top Ten Reasons Why Mechanical Pencils are Better Than Wood Pencils

 If you're one of those people who write too hard, then get lead (and a mechanical pencil) with more thickness.

 Plastic mechanical pencils can easily be sharpened.
 Why bother killing trees?

 Well, that's true.
-Also, paper is made of trees though so I don't need to waste.
+Also, paper is made from trees, so I don't need to waste.

 Yeah, this makes it way more comfortable to write.

-Wooden pencils only have one long piece of graphite through the wood but, the skinny pieces of graphite inside the mechanical pencil would end up having more graphite in it.
+Wooden pencils only have one long piece of graphite through the wood, but the skinny pieces of graphite inside the mechanical pencil end up having more graphite in them.